How to Start and Set Up Your Company Blog for Success

 To write for both:

 Create high-quality, useful content.
 Good content will attract links from other sites.
 The goal is to post content that’s so worthwhile and relevant, other thought leaders in your industry link to your content within their blogs.
-This will give your SEO a huge boost.
-Meanwhile, your readers will be more engaged.
+Meanwhile, it also needs to keep your readers more engaged.
 Great content will motivate them to sign up for your email list, download your white paper, or bookmark your blog to come back for more.

 Create a Content Calendar